Scalingo/documentation/_posts/getting-started/2000-01-01-migrate-from-shelly-cloud.md

 In the following sections we'll get through the different bits of configuration present in your **Cloudfile** and explain what to do on Scalingo to achieve the same.

-One you've read that, you could take a look at our more generic [Getting Started with Rails]({% post_url /languages/ruby/2015-02-17-getting-started-with-rails %}) page.
+Once you've read that, you could take a look at our more generic [Getting Started with Rails]({% post_url /languages/ruby/2015-02-17-getting-started-with-rails %}) page.

 ## ruby_version